INFO-Capstone-PainPal/PainPal/README.md

 9. Launch your simulator
 - Press `a` to open the Android emulator (must be running Android Studio).
 - Press `i` to open the iOS simulator (Mac only, must have Xcode installed).
+- Scan the QR code to open the Expo Go app on your mobile device

+10. Allow Location Services on your device or simulator.
+This is necessary for weather data.

 #### Backend